John Barfield

-John David Barfield (October 15, 1964 – December 24, 2016) was a Major League Baseball pitcher.
+John David Barfield (October 15, 1964 – December 24, 2016) was an American Major League Baseball pitcher.
 He played during three seasons (1989 to 1991) at the major league level for the Texas Rangers.
 He pitched in the affiliated minor leagues through 1997 and concluded his career the next year in the independent Atlantic League of Professional Baseball.
 He died in a shooting in Little Rock, Arkansas.

 Early life

 Barfield attended Pine Bluff High School in Pine Bluff, Arkansas.
 He starred for the baseball team, which won a state championship.
-One of his teammates on the Pine Bluff baseball team was future Rangers pitcher Mike Jeffcoat.
+Barfield played in the same Pine Bluff baseball program that produced future Rangers pitcher Mike Jeffcoat.
 Barfield played college baseball at Crowder College in Neosho, Missouri, and at Oklahoma City University.
 He was drafted by the Rangers in the 11th round (267th overall) of the 1986 amateur draft.

 Career

 Barfield played his first professional season with the Class A-Advanced Daytona Beach Admirals and Salem Redbirds in 1986.
 By 1988, he had advanced to the Class AA Tulsa Drillers, where he was on the pitching staff with future major leaguers Kevin Brown, Kenny Rogers and Steve Wilson.
 Barfield was a Texas League All-Star and finished with a 9–9 record with a 2.88 earned run average (ERA).